Chickens make great helpers when it comes to gardening and being self-sufficient.

 - You can throw food scraps and weeds into the pile, and what doesn’t get eaten by the chooks will become compost material.

 - The chickens get a warm place to stay when the compost pile heats up during the winter.

 - You have busy, and more importantly, happy chickens.
 (Happy chickens mean good, fresh eggs for you!)

 It’s a win-win situation – you keep the chooks entertained and healthy, and they give back with great eggs and rich compost!

 Now, although composting with chickens does make the task easier, it does not come without a few things to remember and follow.

 First, watch what you put in your compost pile as we know several foods are toxic to chickens.
-Some of these are onions, avocados, potatoes and tomatoes.
-Make sure to research for a complete list of foods that you cannot add to your compost pile.
+Some of these are onions, avocados, potatoes, and tomatoes.
+Make sure to research a complete list of foods that you cannot add to your compost pile.

 The three-stage compost bin featured here is one of the best designs you can build with this system.
 It includes sliding front panels that you can easily remove when it’s time for the chickens to do some mixing.

 Click on any image to start the lightbox display.
 Use your Esc key to close the lightbox.